 Dental fillings are one of the most popular dental procedures.
 People opt for dental fillings because they need to repair damaged teeth.
 As tooth decay spreads, dental fillings are a virtually painless procedure that one needs to undergo to treat the underlying problem.
 The procedure is typically performed within an hour.
 It is a repair job that fixes the damage.
 As cavities are on the rise, dental fillings are crucial.
-They help prevent further decay and ensure that your teeth continue to function as they normally would.
+They help prevent further decay and ensure that your teeth continue functioning as they normally would.

 What to Expect?

 Once the dentist has made the area numb, he would use a dental drill to drill through the enamel and remove the decay.
 Some dentists also use an air abrasion tool or laser.
 However, it is not as common.
 Next, the area will be sterilized and prepared by the dentist.
 The hole will then be filled.
 After this, the dentist will polish the teeth and check to ensure that the bite is perfect.
-Now, you should keep in mind that once the numbing wears off, your teeth might feel a bit sensitive or sore.
+Now, you should remember that once the numbing wears off, your teeth might feel a bit sensitive or sore.
 You must avoid icy and hot foods and beverages for forty-eight hours.
 You can eat normal food without any complications.